WendySanarwanto/arm-cpu-temp/README.md

 # arm-cpu-temp
-A collection of Shell script for displaying CPU's temperature &amp; speed on ARM Single Board Computers such as Odroid XU4 and Banana Pi M3
+A collection of Shell scripts for displaying CPU's temperature &amp; speed on ARM Single Board Computers such as Odroid XU4 and Banana Pi M3

 ### HOW TO - Run the script